-How can executives improve the relationship between marketing and finance departments?
+How can we improve the relationship between marketing and finance?

 Finance and marketing departments notoriously dislike working together.
 Marketing wants to spend money; finance wants to control it.

 Marketing wants flexibility to take risks; finance wants structure.
 Marketing wants proactivity and action; finance wants process and methodology.
 Marketing wants to move with speed; finance wants auditable and documented paperwork.

 Putting differences aside, the role of finance and marketing have a lot in common (they work closely enough together).
 In fact, their business goal is always the same: make the company they work for profitable, increase revenue and maintain cash flow.
 Furthermore, both departments are frequently stereotyped: marketers are perceived as creative types who do not follow marketing metrics and don’t care about effective marketing or the numbers.
 And financial institutions are perceived as serious and bottom-line employees.
 But those stereotypes are not exactly true.